-Rene Pere is a Board Certified Diplomate in Lifestyle Medicine, Food for Life Instructor, and licensed Occupational Therapist based in Austin, Texas.
+Rene Pere is a Board Certified Diplomate in Lifestyle Medicine, licensed Food for Life Instructor, Occupational Therapist and Certified Health Coach based in Battle Creek, Michigan.

 a vital, creative center;